John McAfee: PowWow, QuoromEx, MGT and more

-Other business ventures that were founded by McAfee include Tribal Voice, which developed one of the first instant messaging programs, PowWow.
+McAfee founded the company Tribal Voice in 1994, which developed one of the first instant messaging programs, PowWow.

 In 2000, he invested in and joined the board of directors of Zone Labs, makers of firewall software, prior to its acquisition by Check Point Software in 2003.
 In the 2000s McAfee invested in and advertised ultra-light flights, which he marketed as aerotrekking.

+In 2000 he bought a large property in Colorado and opened a yoga and meditation retreat there.
+In the following year he authored four books on yoga and meditation.

-In August 2009 The New York Times reported that McAfee's personal fortune had declined to $4 million from a peak of $100 million due to the effect of the financial crisis of 2007–2008 on his investments.
+In August 2009 The New York Times reported that McAfee's personal fortune had declined to $4 million from a peak of $100 million due to the effect of the 2008 financial crisis on his investments.

+McAfee relocated to Belize in 2009, buying a beachfront property on the island of Ambergris Caye and later also some property near the mainland village of Carmelita, where he surrounded himself with a large group of armed security guards.

 In 2009, McAfee was interviewed in Belize for the CNBC special The Bubble Decade, in which it was reported that he had invested in and/or built many mansions in the USA that went unsold when the 2007 global recession hit.
 The report also discussed his quest to raise plants for possible medicinal uses on his land in Belize.

-In February 2010, McAfee started the company QuorumEx, headquartered in Belize, which aimed to produce herbal antibiotics that disrupt quorum sensing in bacteria.
+In February 2010, McAfee and biologist Allison Adonizio started the company QuorumEx, headquartered in Belize, which aimed to produce herbal antibiotics that disrupt quorum sensing in bacteria.

 In June 2013, McAfee uploaded a parody video titled How to Uninstall McAfee Antivirus onto his YouTube channel.
 In it, he critiques the antivirus software while snorting white powder and being stripped by scantily clad women.
 It received ten million views.
 He told Reuters the video was meant to ridicule the media's negative coverage of him.
 A spokesman for McAfee Inc. called the video's statements "ludicrous".

 Also in 2013, McAfee founded Future Tense Central, which aimed to produce a secure computer network device called the D-Central.
 By 2016, it was also an incubator.

-In February 2014, McAfee announced Cognizant, an application for smartphones, which displays information about the permissions of other installed applications.
+In February 2014, McAfee announced Cognizant, an application for smartphones which displays information about the permissions of other installed applications.
 In April 2014, it was renamed DCentral 1, and an Android version was released for free on Google Play.